 Our analysis proceeds in three stages.
 In the first stage, we examine the choice of currency of price setting for a firm that has local market power in a stochastic environment, taking as given the distribution of exchanges rates, market demand, and prices of other firms.
 We establish a very simple rule for the choice of price-setting currency.
 If a firm is choosing its prices optimally, then, up to a second order approximation, its decision depends only on the variance of the (log) exchange rate and the covariance of the exchange rate with marginal costs.
 The higher is the variance of the exchange rate, the more incentive the firm has to set prices in its own currency.
 The higher is the covariance of the exchange rate and marginal costs, the more the firm would wish to set its price in foreign currency.
-A remarkable aspect of the result is that if the firm is setting its price optimally, then the currency of pricing decision is independent of the variance of market demand and the prices of all other firms.
+A remarkable aspect of the result is that the currency of pricing decision is independent of the variance of market demand and the prices of all other firms.

-We go on to place the firm in a two-country intertemporal general equilibrium environment in which both the exchange rate and marginal costs are determined by stochastic money shocks in each country.
+We then place the firm in a two-country intertemporal general equilibrium environment where the exchange rate and marginal costs are determined by random money shocks.
 Each country has a continuum of firms that export goods to the other country.
-The degree of aggregate exchange rate pass-through is determined by the measure of firms that choose to follow PCP, basing on their decision on the behavior of exchange rates and marginal costs.

-The key property is that while firms' decisions with respect to currency of pricing depend on the distribution of exchange rates and marginal costs, these distributions themselves depend on the degree of aggregate exchange rate pass-through in each country, which itself depends on the pricing decision made by firms.
-Thus, there is a two way inter-relationship between exchange rate volatility and exchange rate pass-through.
+The degree of exchange rate pass-through is determined by the measure of firms that choose to follow PCP.
+While firms' decisions with respect to currency of pricing depend on the distribution of exchange rate pass-through.
+There is a two way inter-relationship between exchange rate volatility and exchange rate pass-through.

 Is there a unique equilibrium degree of exchange rate pass-through?
-If passthrough depends on exchange rate volatility, and exchange rate volatility depends on pass-through, there arises the possibility of multiple equilibria4.
+If pass-through depends on exchange rate volatility, and exchange rate volatility depends on pass-through, there arises the possibility of multiple equilibria.
 Roughly speaking, the condition for a unique equilibrium is that exchange rate volatility is higher in an economy where exchange rate pass-through is lower.
 On the other hand, if declining pass-through is associated with a decline in exchange rate volatility, then multiple equilibria may exist.
-But in our model, this is not likely to occur.
+We show that in our model, this is not likely to occur.